 For example, you could also outsource tasks to virtual assistants.
 No matter what type of person or team you want to scale up your business by hiring, there are a few key things to remember: Make sure you know what you want from them.
 It's easy to get excited about having more people on your team and forget you must ensure you have a clear vision for what they're supposed to do.

 Virtual assistants will help you delegate tasks to focus on core parts of your business.
 Hiring new staff doesn't have to break the bank.
 At Cápita Works, you can employ nearshore virtual assistants and save up to 75% on salaries compared to the US.
 You also get the benefit of having the same time zone.
-If you'd like to learn more about our services, click here.
+Learn more about our services.

 No matter how many people you have on your team, you won't be able to scale up if you don't have the infrastructure to support those people.
 When starting, most of your energy goes toward building relationships with clients and finding new customers.
 As you scale up, you'll want to ensure that you don't neglect the other aspects of your business that keep everything running smoothly.